tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 {{% warning %}}

-Docker's setup process differs slightly accros Linux distributions, so make sure to follow the appropriate instructions for your distribution whether it is Ubuntu, Debian, or any other.
+Docker's setup process differs slightly across Linux distributions, so make sure to follow the appropriate instructions for your distribution whether it is Ubuntu, Debian, or any other.
 If your Google Cloud VM is not running in any of these distributions, check [the official Docker documentation](https://docs.docker.com/engine/install/debian/) which provides guidelines for installing Docker in many different Linux distributions.

 {{% /warning %}}